Bayesian method for fitting the low-energy constants in chiral perturbation theory: Bayesian statistics and MCMC

-$\bm{D}=\{D_1,D_2,D_3, \ldots, D_m\}$ denotes a set of known input data.
-In physics, it is usually experimental data or physical constant quantities. $\bm{a}=\{a_1,a_2,a_3, \ldots, a_n\}$ is a parameter vector.
-In physics, it is usually some parameters need to be fitted.
-In this paper, it means LECs.
-The meanings of Eq. \eqref{eqb1} is as follows. \begin{enumerate} \item $\pr(\bm{a})$ is the prior probability distribution function (PDF).
+\begin{enumerate} \item $\pr(\bm{a})$ is the prior probability distribution function (PDF).
 It reflects the knowledge of $\bm{a}$ before $\bm{D}$ is observed.
 If one does not know anything about $\bm{a}$, $\pr(\bm{a})$ is usually set to a uniform distribution.
-The boundaries of the uniform distribution are dependent on the possible range of $\bm{a}$.
-This is equivalent to the least squares method.
+Usually, experiment or/and theory can give an approximated value.
+At least the order of magnitude is known before fitting in most cases.
 Due to the introduction of $\pr(\bm{a})$, one would argue that Bayesian statistics are subjective.
 However, $\pr(\bm{a})$ is nothing more than some assumptions in the construction of a model.
-It is as subjective as likelihood in the classical probability.
-The likelihood is usually chosen as a normal distribution in the fit.
+This is similar to the $\chi^2$ fit usually needing an initial value of a reasonable range.